justinmk/justinmk.github.io/content/post/2016-12-19-terminal-control.md

 - `Pt` can be a literal "?" depending on the kind of code.
 - `BEL` is an single-code ASCII code, thus `0x7` (or octal `\07`).

-Now let's send some control sequences to the TTY.
+Now let's send some control-sequences to the TTY.

 Two-minute tutorial
 -------------------

-In the following exercises you will _control_ your terminal, _request info_ from it, using tools you _already have_ on your system.
+In the following exercises you will _control_ your terminal and _request info_ from it, using tools you _already have_ on your system.
 You can (mostly) copy-and-paste the commands and see results immediately.

 ### Move the cursor and write some (colored) text